HPSCTerrSys/TSMP/README.md

 The Terrestrial System Modeling Platform (TSMP or TerrSysMP, https://www.terrsysmp.org) is an open source scale-consistent, highly modular, massively parallel regional Earth system model.
 TSMP essentially consists of an interface which couples dedicated versions of the Consortium for Small-scale Modeling (COSMO, http://www.cosmo-model.org) atmospheric model in NWP or climate mode, the Community Land Model (CLM, http://www.cesm.ucar.edu/models/clm/), and the hydrologic model ParFlow (https://www.parflow.org) through the OASIS3-MCT coupler (https://portal.enes.org/oasis, https://www.mcs.anl.gov/research/projects/mct/).

-TSMP allows for a physically-based representation of transport processes of mass, energy and momentum and interactions between the different compartments of the geo-ecosystem across scales, explicitly reproducing feedbacks in the in the hydrological cycle from the groundwater into the atmosphere.
+TSMP allows for a physically-based representation of transport processes of mass, energy and momentum and interactions between the different compartments of the geo-ecosystem across scales, explicitly reproducing feedbacks in the hydrological cycle from the groundwater into the atmosphere.

 TSMP is extensively used for idealized and real data process and sensitivity studies in water cycle research, for climate change simulations, data assimilation studies including reanalyses, as well as experimental real time forecasting and monitoring simulations, ranging from individual catchments to continental model domains.
 TSMP runs on notebooks as well on latest supercomputers using a range of compilers.